 Praneshana – desire to live,

-Dhaneshana – desire to earn and
+Dhaneshana – desire to earn his living,

 Paralokeshana – desire to have superior position after-death.